A Brief History of Book Metadata

 The term metadata was first coined in the 1960s, and only gained prominence after the rise of the Internet, but metadata for books existed long before the first computers.

 Metadata, by definition, is data about data.
-In the case of books, metadata can encompass information such as the title, author, publisher, publication date, ISBN, and genre.
+In the case of books, metadata can include information such as the title, author, publisher, publication date, ISBN, and genre.
 This metadata is crucial for organizing, cataloging, and discovering books, both in physical and digital formats.
-The use of metadata has evolved over time but has existed nearly as long as books themselves.
+The use of metadata has evolved over time but it has existed nearly as long as books themselves.

-Metadata, the data that provides information about other data, has existed long before before the term was coined.
+Book metadata has existed long before before the term was coined.
 One of the earliest examples of book metadata can be found in the Great Library of Alexandria, dating back to around 280 BC.
 Librarians at the time attached small tags to the end of scrolls, which included details such as the title, subject, and author of the work.

 In medieval times, scholars used several different ways to record metadata about manuscripts, including written inventories of their manuscripts, shelfmarks, which marked a manuscript's particular place on a shelf, colophons, or inscriptions, usually at the end of a manuscript, providing information about the scribe's name, date of completion, place of production and other information useful for cataloging and provenance.